jitesh-rathod/lending-club-case-study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+-  This project was inspired by the need to optimize the loan approval process and mitigate financial risks in consumer finance.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@jitesh-rathod] - feel free to contact me!
+Created by :
+-   Jitesh Rathod
+-   Bala Gorrepati

 <!-- Optional -->